TheJoeCoder/apiofeverything/README.md

 There is a simple plugin manager which looks for js files in the `aoe_modules` directory.

-At the moment you can only use npm packages that are included with APIOfEverything or you could ask the users of your module to run a `npm install` command.
+You can either only use the modules in nodejs or ask the users of your module to run a `npm install` command when first enabling it.

 Here's how you use it.